AaronTheITGuy/Project-Azazel/README.md

 ### Data Loss Prevention
 - Previously mentioned redundancy in my array and cache
-- External USB 3.0 SSD to store backups of:
+- External USB 3.0 SSD (NTFS) to store backups of:
   - My main PC's boot drive (automatic, monthly)
   - Unraid's boot USB (automatic, monthly)
   - Appdata folder on the cache SSD (automatic, monthly)
   - Recovery database
   - Data recovery map
-  - Internal 500GB Sata SSD to serve as a mirror to the USB backup drive
+  - Internal 500GB Sata SSD (BTRFS) to serve as a mirror to the USB backup drive
 - The recovery database is a database built in SQLite that includes information on how to rebuild my data or configurations that either have no decent backup solution or none at all, including:
   - All media including titles, release years, resolutions, and sub libraries
   - Drive records including brand names, drive types, models, serial numbers, storage capacities, roles, in-system location, usage status (active or inactive), condition on acquisition, and installation date